 How is it different from the table wine?
 Excellent question!

 Apart from the sweeter taste, dessert wines have a higher alcohol content than dinner wines.
 This is because most dessert wines are made using more ripened fruit that produces more alcohol during the fermentation process.
 If a wine contains more than 14% ABV, then it’s categorised as a dessert wine.
 However, these days it is not uncommon to find low-alcohol options as well.

 Sweet, sweet wines

-In recent years, dessert wines have fallen out of favour due to anti-sugar health movements and ketogenic diets.
+In recent years, dessert wines have fallen out of favor due to anti-sugar health movements and ketogenic diets.
 While it is true that dessert wines have higher sugar content, not all are the sugar-bomb people may think they are.
 That’s because winemakers use various processes to “sweeten” wines.

 Some producers make sweet wines by using grapes that are extra ripe and some simply shorten the fermentation process to retain more sugars.
 There are also some winemakers who purposely add sugar to their wines (a process called chaptalisation).
-Lastly, some wines are “fortified” meaning their sweetness was enhanced by the addition of a different distilled alcohol drink, like brandy.
+Lastly, some wines are “fortified” meaning their sweetness was enhanced by the addition of a different distilled alcoholic drink, like brandy.